-Click WMI to display the WMI (Windows Management Instrumentation) browser.
+Click WMI (Windows Management Instrumentation) browser.
 This browser displays various Windows® management information.
 Click an item from the left panel to display on the right panel.
 Click the plus sign (+) before WMI Information to display the available information.

 You can enlarge or reduce the browser size by dragging the bottom right corner of the browser.